 The Jewish population has declined throughout the years, falling from 51% of the population in the 1840s to just 0.27% in the 2000s.
 This means that the population has of Jewish residents dropped from 36,000 to just around 1,000.
 The population of Jews in Greece are the oldest in Europe’s mainland.

 Thessaloniki has become known as the cultural capital of Greece, and the many immigrants that have moved to the city have contributed to this title.
 Since the 19th century, merchants from France, Italy, and other areas in Western Europe have come to the city.
 While some have left in more recent years, many stayed and their descendants remain in the city today.
 There is also a large Armenian community within Thessaloniki.

 Evidence shows that the city was founded around 315 BC.
-The city was established under the kingdom of Macedon, and following the fall of the kingdom, because the capital of Macedon, later becoming a free city.
+The city was established under the kingdom of Macedon, and following the fall of the kingdom, became the capital of Macedonia, later becoming a free city.

 During its earliest years, the city was an early center of Christianity.
 Even in its earliest days, Thessaloniki was a large and prosperous city.
 During the 12th century, the city had a population of 150,000.
 During the 14th century, the city continued to hold onto its population and was even larger than London in terms of population.

 The city was invaded multiple times throughout its history, including by the Avars, Slavs and Arabs.
 Fast forwarding to the 1400s, the city fell under the rule of the Ottoman Empire.
 It established itself as an important hub for trading.
 During this period, the population rose significantly, primarily consisting of Ottoman Muslims.
 The city was revived under Ottomon rule, including the development of infrastructure such as a tram service and installation of electric streetlights.
 Throughout the late 1800s and early 1900s, the city experienced a boom in population.